 MCCID Conducts first Deaf Awareness Week Program

 In line with the Philippine government’s directive proclaiming every second week of November as Deafness Awareness Week, MCCID Conducted its first Deaf Awareness Week program for the hearing community in Sta.
 Mesa, Manila.
-Products made by the Deaf were exhibited at the lobby like t-shirts, novelty items, Christmas decors and computer softwares for the deaf.
-Also, a weeklong free sign language training was conducted and mini-theater presentation of “A Deaf To Remember” focusing on the Filipino Deaf Culture.
+Products made by the Deaf were exhibited at the lobby like t-shirts, novelty items, Christmas decors and computer software for the deaf.
+Also, a weeklong free sign language training was conducted and a mini-theater presentation of “A Deaf To Remember” focusing on the Filipino Deaf Culture.

 MCCID increases program to One Year

 In June 1994, MCCID created the one-year Computer Software Operations Technology Course with 11 students initially enrolled.
 Two of them, Oscar Purificacion and Carol Cordero eventually became MCCID faculty.

 In the 3rd quarter of 1993, MCCID accepted its first two very significant deaf students in Computer Repair and Servicing Technology: Ervin Reyes who is now MCCID’s Deaf Coordinator, and Julius Andrada also the Deaf Coordinator of CAP College School for the Deaf.